Ntshavheni/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repo is for the Data Science courses.
+This repo is for the Data Science courses.